 However, it is only after the development of mobile apps began to take off that the possibility of being able to send or receive IP-based data to devices that did not seem made for it began to take off.
 Such devices include toys, home appliances, cars, gas pumps, etc. It is only on that account that IoT has become the next big thing.
 According to Business Insider, the number of connected devices is expected to grow to 9 billion by 2018.
 One wonders what it could mean for enterprise app development?

 In the case of enterprise apps, a facilities manager may, for example, use such apps for receiving real-time updates on conditions in a plant, which may include information received from sensors installed on equipment.
 The sensors may inform him about variances in temperature or vibration of machinery that may require preventive maintenance after further diagnosis.
 This entire scenario makes the presence of an effective enterprise app developer indispensable.

 Mobile apps are heavily influencing the growth.
 The reasons include the following:

 - Diversification of mobile ecosystem – Besides many new entrants, established organizations are investing significantly in the mobile ecosystem.
 While many have diversified their mobile offerings through household products and consumer electronics, others are exploring wearable tech, thus expanding the scope for enterprise app development and developers.

 - Improvements in app development – Developers are creating apps with high proficiency.
-They are applying their knowledge to the development of mobile apps that are not traditional, building upon their knowledge of app development from a coding and UI perspective.
+They are applying their knowledge to the Development of Mobile Applications development of mobile apps that are not traditional, building upon their knowledge of app development from a coding and UI perspective.
 This makes it important for businesses to get in touch with top enterprise app development companies and firms.

 - Greater need for connectivity – Organizations develop more and more apps for different devices as consumers have become conditioned to be connected in different places, because of the popularity of mobile apps.Experience is integral to the success of these apps, and this warrants the need for a collaboration with an enterprise app development firm.